gao-hongnan/omniverse/_sources/operations/distributed/02_basics.md

 ```

 **DistributedDataParallel (DDP)** provides module-level data parallelism that's
 scalable across multiple machines.
-For effective
+For effective use, we quote pytorch's
-use[^pytorch-distributed-data-parallel-tutorial]:
+documentation[^pytorch-distributed-data-parallel-tutorial]:

 1. Launch multiple processes, initializing one DDP instance for each.
 2. DDP leverages collective communications via the